A Birch Grove: Later events

 In September 1880 Kuindzhi finished the painting Moonlit Night on the Dnieper.
 In October and November of the same year the painting was exhibited in the building of the Society for the Encouragement of Artists, on Bolshaya Morskaya Street in St. Petersburg, and it was the first time in the history of Russian art when the only painting was shown at the exhibition.

 In 1882, Kuindzhi organized another personal exhibition, which included three paintings: the second version of the canvas A Birch Grove (1881), the second version of the painting Night on the Dnieper, as well as a new work, Dnieper in the Morning (now in the State Tretyakov Gallery).
 The exhibition was held in Solodovnikov's house on Kuznetsky Most and the paintings were displayed in daylight.
 This exhibition turned out to be the last public exhibition in Kuindzhi's creative activity: until the end of his life he continued to create new works, but did not show them to the public.

 For a long time, almost nothing was known about Kuindzhi's new works.
 In 1901, he organized several private exhibitions, where four works were presented to close acquaintances: A Birch Grove (1901, now in the Belarusian National Arts Museum), a revised Evening in Ukraine (1878, completed in 1901, now in the GRM), Dnieper (1901, now in the Pskov Museum-Reserve, a variant of the painting Dnieper in the Morning, 1881) and Christ in the Garden of Gethsemane (1901, now in the Vorontsov Palace-Museum, Alupka).

 Subsequently, A Birch Grove (the original version, created in 1879 and purchased by Pavel Tretyakov) was exhibited at a number of exhibitions, including the exhibition in the Tretyakov Gallery dedicated to the 25th anniversary of the death of P.M.
 Tretyakov (1923) and the exhibition of Russian art of the 18th–20th centuries (1957, Beijing).
-From 1971 to 1972 the canvas appeared in the exhibition Landscape Painting of the Peredvizhniki (Kyiv, Leningrad, Minsk, Moscow) on the occasion of the centenary of the Society for Travelling Art Exhibitions, in 1983–198 — in the exhibition of the Academy of Arts of the USSR (Moscow); and in 1992, in the exhibition dedicated to the 150th anniversary of the birth of Kuindzhi (Moscow).
+From 1971 to 1972 the canvas appeared in the exhibition Landscape Painting of the Peredvizhniki (Kiev, Leningrad, Minsk, Moscow) on the occasion of the centenary of the Society for Travelling Art Exhibitions, in 1983–198 — in the exhibition of the Academy of Arts of the USSR (Moscow); and in 1992, in the exhibition dedicated to the 150th anniversary of the birth of Kuindzhi (Moscow).
 It was also one of the exhibits of the exhibition of the works of Arkhip Kuindzhi, held from October 2018 to February 2019 in the technical building of the Tretyakov Gallery.
 As of 2020, the painting A Birch Grove was exhibited in room 21 of the main building of the Tretyakov Gallery on Lavrushinsky Lane.